 This article also appears in the Maven Central blog.

-As custodians of the Maven Central registry, it's important to us here at Sonatype to ensure Central remains accessible, secure, and modern for users and publishers.
+As custodians of the Maven Central registry, it's important to us here at Sonatype to ensure that Central remains accessible, secure, and modern for users and publishers.

 And, like other registries, the value of these signatures is not truly realized due to shortcomings in public key infrastructure, developer tooling, and no extant chain of trust for developers.
 Sigstore is literally designed to solve this problem with elegance and runtime properties that are especially appealing in common Java development and CI environments.

-We have every intent to adopt sigstore as part of the Maven Central platform and we are in the process of considering the dimensions of our participation with OpenSSF to further support activities around software development and security.
+We have every intent to adopt Sigstore as part of the Maven Central platform, and we are in the process of considering the dimensions of our participation with OpenSSF to further support activities around software development and security.

-Our roadmap for Central
+Our Roadmap for Central

 So we're starting with those common, read-only capabilities as the first milestone in our work - the delivery of this UI and set of services will provide scaffolding for future work around publisher services, identity management, and streamlined publishing API.